Deep Signature: Characterization of Large-Scale Molecular Dynamics: Related Works

 The current investigation into characterizing molecular dynamics, especially interatomic interaction dynamics, remains limited, with only a few studies close to ours.
-Among them, \cite{Endo2019Nano}, \cite{Yasuda2022CB} and \cite{Mustali2023RSC} are unsupervised methods that build local dynamics ensembles for manually selected particles and inspect each particle's contribution to the dynamics independently. \cite{Li2022JCIM} proposes to convert MD conformations into images and employ convolutional neural network to identify diverse active states from MD trajectories.
-Nevertheless, these approaches cannot recognize subtle interatomic interactions among atomic pathways for dissecting protein function, nor is the complexity of their representations independent of time stamps.
+Among them, \cite{Endo2019Nano}, \cite{Yasuda2022CB} and \cite{Mustali2023RSC} are unsupervised methods that build local dynamics ensembles for pre-specified atoms and inspect each atom's contribution independently. \cite{Li2022JCIM} converts MD conformations into images and applies convolutional neural networks to identify diverse active states. \cite{Sun2023DSR} models protein dynamics by representing protein surfaces using implicit neural networks without requiring explicit surface representations.
+Nevertheless, these approaches cannot capture subtle interatomic interactions along atomic pathways for dissecting protein function, nor is the complexity of their representations independent of time stamps.

 \textbf{Coarse Graining (CG).}~CG is a widely adopted technique with the objective of preserving the crucial characteristics and dynamics inherent to a molecular system.
 This is achieved by grouping sets of atoms into CG beads, thereby enabling high-throughput MD simulations over larger time and length scales.
 Existing CG methods can be broadly categorized into two types: chemical and physical intuition-based approaches and machine learning-based approaches.
 The methods of first type construct the CG mapping by incorporating various biochemical properties derived from expert knowledge, for example, mapping each elaborately constructed cluster of four heavy (nonhydrogen) atoms into a single CG bead~\citep{Marrink2013CSR} or simply assigning one CG bead centered at the $\alpha$-carbon for each amino acid~\citep{Ingolfsson2014CMS}.
 Machine learning-based methods can rapidly learn accurate potential energy functions for reduced structures of MD by training on large databases.
 Recent advancements in this area include multiscale coarse graining that optimizes to maximize a variational force matching score~\citep{Wang2019NPJ}, relative entropy minimization~\citep{Thaler2022JCP}, and spectral graph approaches that account for structural typologies of proteins~\citep{Webb2018JCTC,Li2020CS}.
 However, their transferability to unseen molecules remains suspicious, and the representation capability for complex macromolecular systems without increasing dimension and complexity is still underexplored~\citep{Khot2019JCP}.